- About This Product

 Over the last 10+ years the system has proven to be reliable, especially when you consider the injectors may fire up to five times per power stroke.
 However, this high frequency duty cycle causes the injector to wear out at anywhere from 150k to 250k miles.
 Lack of maintenance and poor fuel filtration can shorten injector life.
 If you are having trouble with one, the other five will fail shortly thereafter.
 The labor for one is the same as the labor for six.
 The replacement parts decision involves serious money and repair time.

 With too great a frequency, our tech staff has to answer who, what, when, where and why when it comes to injector replacement.

 - Who - You need a vendor you can trust.

-- What - You need to stick with the Bosch name.
+- What - You need to stick with the OEM name.
 They made (and continue to make) the injector.
 They know a bit more than "Ivan the Injector Dude."

 - When - You need injectors that are in stock and ready to ship.

 - Where - You need a location where you can easily return your core for credit.